Candidiasis (Yeast Infection) in Children

 What is candidiasis?

 Candidiasis, sometimes called moniliasis or a yeast infection, is an infection caused by yeast on the skin and/or mucous membranes.
-Although yeast is normally a harmless inhabitant of the digestive system, diaper region, and vaginal area, it may cause an infection when the skin is damaged or when conditions are warm and humid, or when a child has a depressed immune system.
+Candida albicans is the most common cause of the infection.
+Yeast is normally a harmless presence in the digestive system, diaper region, and vaginal area.
+But it may cause an infection when the skin is damaged or when conditions are warm and humid.
+This can also happen when a child has a depressed immune system.
 In some very sick children, it can infect deeper tissues or get in the bloodstream and cause serious illness.
-Antibiotics and corticosteriods can also cause yeast to grow because the normal bacteria in tissues are killed, letting the yeast grow unhampered.
+Antibiotics, immunosuppressive medicines, and corticosteriods can also cause yeast to grow because the normal bacteria in tissues are killed.
+This allows the yeast to grow unrestricted.

 What are the symptoms of candidiasis?